nthndy/Cask/README.md

 # CASK: Cellular Analysis of Spatiotemporal K-functions

 **CASK** (*Cellular Analysis of Spatiotemporal K-functions*) is a repository accompanying the publication **"Spatial and temporal signatures of cell competition revealed by K-function analysis"**.
-This repository provides Jupyter notebooks for spatiotemporal K-function clustering analysis and single-cell labeling, offering quantitative methods to study the spatiotemporal dynamics of cellular competition.
+This repository provides Jupyter notebooks for spatiotemporal K-function clustering analysis and single-cell labeling, offering distilled quantitative methods to study the spatiotemporal dynamics of cellular competition.

 ## Key Features